Visit the CWGC in Ieper, Belgium

 The First Battle of Ypres began in October 1914, as the opposing forces attempted to outflank one another, with neither side able to gain a decisive advantage.
 The German forces wanted to push through Belgium and into northern France, whilst the Allied troops armies sought to hold the channel ports and preserve their important supply routes with the United Kingdom.
 The battle drew to a stalemate as the weather worsened, ending on 22 November 1914, although a few ineffective operations were launched throughout the winter months.

 The Second Battle of Ypres began in April 1915 when German forces attacked Allied lines in the north of the Ypres Salient, an area where Allied lines were surrounded on three sides by German-held territory.
 The battle was notable for one of the earliest uses of poison gas by German forces.
-The Allied defenders were pushed 3 miles closer to Ypres, although they a German breakthrough did not materialise.
+The Allied defenders were pushed 3 miles closer to Ypres, although they retreated a German breakthrough did not materialise.

 The Third Battle of Ypres, also known as the Battle of Passchendaele, began in July 1917, lasting for more than three months before it ended in November 1917.
 In what was one of the bloodiest battles of the war, the Allies made an initially successful assault, before becoming bogged down by bad weather and strong German defences.
 In drier weather in September and October, British Empire forces achieved success with limited attacks intended to ‘bite and hold’ German lines.
 South African, Australian, New Zealand and Canadian forces would all play an important role.

 German forces suffered heavy casualties during the battles of the Menin Road Ridge, Polygon Wood and Broodseinde.
 In October, heavy rain returned and turned the battlefields into a muddy morass during further fighting at Poelcappelle and Passchendaele.
 The offensive was finally halted after the capture of Passchendaele in November, and the village would lend its name to popular descriptions of the battle.